needle-di/core/docs/concepts/containers.md

 const barService = bootstrap(BarService);
 ```

-This is useful if you solely depend on [auto-binding](/concepts/binding#auto-binding) and/or [three-shakeable injection tokens](/advanced/tree-shaking)
+This is useful if you solely depend on [auto-binding](/concepts/binding#auto-binding) and/or [tree-shakeable injection tokens](/advanced/tree-shaking)
 and therefore don't need to register anything manually into your container.